 - What Size Generator Do I Need?

-- What Will You Be Using the Generator For?
+- What Will You Be Using the Generator For: Power Sensitive Electronics or Critical Household Equipment?

 - What Do I Need to Know About Watts, Amps, and Volts?